L3-iGrant/slate/source/ssi.html.md

 <!-- Generator: Widdershins v4.0.1 -->

-<h1 id="introduction-to-aries-cloudagent-apis">Introduction to iGrant.io SSI APIs v0.5.6_5.0</h1>
+<h1 id="intro">Introduction to iGrant.io SSI API(s)</h1>

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

-This specification is documented in **OpenAPI format**, it describes the RESTFul APIs of Aries Cloudagent with iGrant.io operator integrations
+This specification is documented in OpenAPI format, it describes the RESTFul APIs of Aries Cloudagent with iGrant.io operator integrations.

-iGrant.io offers one form of authentication - Bearer authentication
+iGrant.io offers one form of authentication - ApiKey authentication

-This form of authentication is a form of authentication scheme that involves security tokens.
+This form of authentication is a form of authentication scheme that involves API keys.
 The client sends this token in the Authorization header when making request.

 Base URLs:

 * <a href="https://cloudagent.igrant.io/v1/{orgId}/admin">https://cloudagent.igrant.io/v1/{orgId}/admin</a>

-    * **orgId** - Org ID assigned by iGrant.io Default: undefined
+    * **orgId** - Org ID assigned by iGrant.io Default: demo

 # Authentication

 * API Key (ApiKeyHeader)
     - Parameter Name: **Authorization**, in: header.

-<h1 id="introduction-to-aries-cloudagent-apis-basic-routing">basic-routing</h1>
+<h1 id="agent1-basic-routing">basic-routing</h1>

 iGrant.io basic routing protocols